Atrium foyer, Melbourne, VIC © Nick Bowers Photography

-Now in its 26th year of consecutive annual economic growth, Australia’s economy is underpinned by strong institutions, an exceptional services sector and an ability to respond to global changes.
+Now in its 28th year of consecutive annual economic growth, Australia’s economy is underpinned by strong institutions, an exceptional services sector and an ability to respond to global changes.
 Over the next five years, Australia’s economic growth rate is forecast to be the highest among major advanced economies.

 Australia: A diversified, services-based economy

-26 years of uninterrupted annual economic growth
+28 years of uninterrupted annual economic growth

 The Australian economy remains resilient, sustained by sound macroeconomic policies, strong institutions and solid trade ties with the Asia-Pacific region.
 Growing more than three per cent on average each year since 1992, Australia is the only major developed economy to have recorded no annual recessions from 1992 to 2018 and is now in its 28th year of consecutive growth.
 The Australian economy's resilience is sustained by robust policy frameworks, strong institutions, sophisticated financial systems, an attractive investment environment and deep trade ties with the Asian region.